 What is a W-2 Form?

 A W-2 Form is a document used in the U.S. to report an employee’s annual income and the taxes deducted from their paycheck stubs.
-This form is officially known as the “Wage and Tax Statement” and is provided by the employees to their employers at the end of each calendar year.
+This form is officially known as the “Wage and Tax Statement” and is provided by employees to their employers at the end of each calendar year.

 What is the Purpose of a W-2 Form?